This is Part 3 of our Family Wellbeing blog series. It’s a 7-minute read.

 Everyone needs help and support at some point.
 It’s also important to note that these should not be one time conversations, but ongoing and regular throughout the child’s life.

 Parents don’t need to know exactly what kind of mental health help their child needs.
-Spring Health offers families their own Care Navigator, a licensed clinician, to help figure out how to address a child’s specific needs.
+Spring Health offers families a single place for support, which includes dedicated human guidance from a clinical Care Navigator to help figure out how to address a child’s specific needs.

 Care Navigators can also make recommendations, referrals, and answer questions about navigating mental health conversations with children and teens.